seatedro/v3/content/posts/asteroids-zig-raylib.md

 <br/>

 This code is for deciding when to play the low/high bloop sound.
 It increases in intensity the longer a player is alive.
-Makes it feel like the game is getting harder. pretty cool!
-Also avoided for loops with bit shifting. absolutely unnecessary. but it's cool.
+Makes it feel like the game is getting harder.
+Pretty cool!
+Also avoided for loops with bit shifting. absolutely unnecessary.
+But I did it anyway.

 ### Memory management